uitsmijter/Documentation/content/general/quickstart.md

 # Quick Start Guide for Kubernetes

-This guide covers all you need to get up and running with Uitsmijter.
-The documentation is based on a fictive Project for better understanding when and why to set some configurations.
+This guide covers everything you need to get up and running with Uitsmijter.
+The documentation is based on a fictional project to provide better understanding of when and why to set specific configurations.

 ## Meet the requirements

-This quick start guide assumes that the requirements are given.
-See [this list of requirements](/general/requirements) that cover the following criteria:
+This quick start guide assumes that the requirements are met.
+See [this list of requirements](/general/requirements) that covers the following criteria:

 - Kubernetes is up and running
 - Traefik is up and running
 - Your cluster is able to get valid certificates for ingresses, e.g. with cert-manager

-## Needed privileges to deploy onto your cluster
+## Required privileges to deploy onto your cluster

-To deploy a working instance of Uitsmijter you need to have privileges on the kubernetes cluster that allow you to deploy the following resource kinds:
+To deploy a working instance of Uitsmijter, you need privileges on the Kubernetes cluster that allow you to deploy the following resource kinds:

 **A service account with a cluster role** is needed to allow Uitsmijter to read its `CustomResources`